Startup Business Loans

 UK Government startup loans are Government-backed loans provided by a subsidiary of the British Business Bank.
 New businesses can apply for up to £25,000 in loans to help launch or grow their business.

-It’s not just financial support borrowers can access, when the loan is approved, borrowers can take advantage of 12 month’s free mentoring, to help grow your business further.
+It’s not just financial support borrowers can access, when the loan is approved, borrowers can take advantage of 12 months of free mentoring to help grow their business further.

 According to the British Business Bank, the average loan amount is £9,295 and borrowers can repay the loan over one to five years and with a fixed interest rate at 6% per year, you might want to consider apply.